xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 - Configure the port intended to breakout in mode 40
 - Configure the optical breakout 4x10 or 4x25

+Below is 4x10g breakout configuration example captured on the system,

 ![16h-bo.png]({{site.baseurl}}/images/16h-bo.png){: .align-center}